What Is The Recovery Lifestyle

-The recovery lifestyle is what you do after you put down your drinks and drugs. ddiction recovery starts with putting down a drink or drug, or whatever the addictive substance or behavior is, but then A LOT more has to happen for most people to recover.
-It’s not like putting down the drug or behavior, and the brain suddenly becomes wired right.
-The brain doesn’t know what is healthy or unhealthy, so it will do other weird things.
+The recovery lifestyle is about what you do after you put down your drinks and drugs, or whatever.
+Recovery starts with stopping the addictive behavior, but then A LOT more has to happen for most people to recover.
+It’s not like you stop the behavior, and your brain suddenly becomes wired correctly.
+The brain doesn’t know what is healthy or unhealthy, so it will do other weird things to satisfy itself.

-Then, with a healthy recovery, we’re not just talking about recovering someone back to health and wellness.
-There is still trauma, mental health issues, shame, possibly debt, self-esteem problems, codependency issues, and other emotional problems can accompany an addiction disorder.
-What if you have a still-active alcoholic family that is no support whatsoever.
-Sounds awesome, right?
-Who wouldn’t want addiction in the family and to be newly sober??
+With a healthy recovery, we’re not just talking about recovering someone back to health and wellness.
+Even in sobriety or recovery, there can still be trauma, mental health issues, shame, financial debt, low self-esteem, codependency issues, and other emotional problems to deal with.
+What if you have a still-active alcoholic family that is no support whatsoever?
+There’s a lot to deal with and learn in a new recovery life.

-But, don’t forget, what we’re working for is real change.
-That takes time and work.
-It’s hard.
+Don’t forget, what we’re working for is real change.
+That takes time and practice.
 It’s annoying and often inconvenient.
 At times, you feel like you’re going backwards.
-Then, one day you wake up, and everything has changed.
-The promises have come true.
+But then one day you wake up, and everything has changed.
 You’ve done some work and seen results.
 Most of all you feel good.

 Ready For Something New That Will Make You Happy